tommyettinger/textratypist/README.md

 [Noto Color Emoji also have their own license](knownFonts/Noto-Emoji-License.txt), which is very permissive (OFL) and should probably be shown with any other legal texts when distributed.

+The [Material Design](https://fonts.google.com/icons?icon.set=Material+Icons) icon set was made by Google and is made available under [Apache 2.0](knownFonts/Material-Design-License.txt), the same license that TextraTypist uses.
+It does not require attribution to use.

 The logo was made by Raymond "raeleus" Buckley and contributed to this project.
 It can be used freely for any purpose, but I request that it only be used to refer to this project unless substantially modified.